 - Take Modafinil tablets exactly as prescribed by your doctor.
 Your doctor will prescribe the dose of Modafinil tablets that is right for you.
 Do not change your dose of Modafinil tablets without talking to your doctor.

 - Your doctor will tell you the right time of day to take Modafinil tablets.

-- People with narcolepsy or OSA usually take Modafinil tablets one time each day in the morning.
+- People with narcolepsy or OSA usually take Modafinil tablets 1 time each day in the morning.